-For the rest of your degree you will be assessed through essays case studies, project work, group work presentations and online discussions - a broad range of methods allowing you to demonstrate your individual strengths and abilities.
+You will be assessed through a broad range of methods which allows you to demonstrate your individual strengths and abilities.
+These include:

-We pride ourselves on being approachable and supportive.
-You'll have a personal tutor to help and advise you throughout your degree - providing an exceptional level of support, which has been commended by external examiners.
+We pride ourselves on being approachable, welcoming and supportive.
+A personal tutor will help and advise you throughout your degree, providing an exceptional level of support which has been commended by external examiners.

 |UCAS points||72 (up to 16 from AS-levels)|